 predict that businesses in 2021 will fall victim to a ransomware attack every 11 seconds, down from every 14 seconds in 2019.
-To keep your business secure from threat actors, you need to implement system hardening measures to secure your IT infrastructure.
+To keep your business secure from threat actors, you need to implement a system hardening process to secure your IT infrastructure.

-Here are a few important measures to implement system hardening
+Here are a few metrics to implement the system hardening process

 1. Implement a robust and continuous approach to detect configuration drifts

 Continuously scan your endpoints, detect the deviations in system settings, and identify the non-compliant devices immediately.
 You can detect configuration drifts instantly and roll out a remediation plan to reduce security gaps.
 Continuous scanning is the best way to maintain a minimal attack surface at all times.